Agentic AI, Self-Hosted

 Conversation Is the Primary UI

-You describe what you need — the assistant builds it.
+This is built for how people work now: describe intent, don't configure.
+You say what you need — the assistant builds it.
 Jobs, schedules, credentials, triggers, alerts, skills.
 The web UI forms are for verification and fine-tuning; the assistant is for creation.
+And because you didn't write it line-by-line, you can't be left holding a job you can't debug — when something breaks, the assistant reads the failure for you.

 Example: "Build me a sales export"